buka-inc/actions.json-to-env/README.md

 # actions.json-to-env

-Converts a JSON string to environment variables
+Converts a JSON string to environment variables.
+And all key will be transform to CONSTANT_CASE by [change-case](https://www.npmjs.com/package/change-case).

 ## Inputs